 The Lezim dance, the Marathi folk music, its literature, its cuisine and various festivals like Ganesh Chaturthi make Maharashtra a grand state, not only in its size but also in its culture.
 When we talk about Maharashtra and its people, an image immediately comes up in our minds of local Maharashtrians in their traditional wears.
 The clothes or the traditional costumes of Maharashtra are very realistic and practical in its approach.

-Following is the traditional or cultural costume or clothes that the men wear
+Following is the traditional Dresses of Maharashtra that the men wear:

 Maharashtrians usually have the same style for everything - work or celebration.
 Therefore their clothes were made comfortable.
 Nagpur, a city in Maharashtra, is famous for its dhotis.